davidshepherd7/ankicli/README.md

 ## Installation

-Requires python3 and pip already installed (e.g. `sudo apt install python3 python3-pip`)
+1. Install python3 and pip (for python3), e.g. with sudo apt install python3 python3-pip`.

-1. Install [anki-connect](https://github.com/FooSoft/anki-connect) (anki addon 2055492159) and restart Anki
+2. Install [anki-connect](https://github.com/FooSoft/anki-connect) (anki addon 2055492159) and restart Anki
+3. Clone this repository
-2. Run `pip3 install -r requirements.txt` in this directory
+4. Run `pip3 install -r requirements.txt` in the project root directory

 ## Usage

-Example:
+Example: from the project root directory run

     ./bin/anki-cli --card_file docs/example-card.txt

-run with `-h` for more details
+Run with `-h` for more details on other options.

 ## File format